STA 2010 : End-Use Statement (Form 5)

 What is the definition of “brokering”?

-"Brokering" refers to the activity of a person who either on his own behalf or acting as an agent on behalf of another person which negotiates, arranges for or facilitates the purchasing, financing, conveying, sale or supply of items; or buys, sells or supplies such items.
+"Brokering" refers to the activity of a person who either on his own behalf or acting as an agent on behalf of another person which negotiates or arranges for the purchase, sale or supply of items from one foreign country to another foreign country; or purchases, sells or supplies such items from one foreign country to another foreign country.

 Under STA 2010, a broker is required to be registered under section 19 of the Act and holds a valid broker certificate from the relevant Authority under the related laws to broker strategic items if he/she: